 Step 8.
 Examine the consumer surplus.
 Consumers are now paying a higher price to get a lower quantity (Q instead of Qd).
 Their consumer surplus shrinks to the area of the triangle PNoTrade, E, and B.

 Step 9.
 Determine the net effect.
 The producer surplus increases by the area Ptrade, C, E, PNoTrade.
 The loss of consumer surplus, however, is larger.
 It is the area Ptrade, A, E, PNoTrade.
 In other words, consumers lose more than producers gain as a result of the trade barriers and the United States has a lower social surplus.

 Who Benefits and Who Pays?

 Using the demand and supply model, consider the impact of protectionism on producers and consumers in each of the two countries.
 For protected producers like U.S. sugar farmers, restricting imports is clearly positive.
 Without a need to face imported products, these producers are able to sell more, at a higher price.
 For consumers in the country with the protected good, in this case U.S. sugar consumers, restricting imports is clearly negative.
-They end up buying a lower quantity of the good and paying a higher price for what they do buy, compared to the equilibrium price and quantity without trade.
+They end up buying a lower quantity of the good and paying a higher price for what they do buy, compared to the equilibrium price and quantity with trade.
 The following Clear It Up feature considers why a country might outsource jobs even for a domestic product.

 Why are Life Savers, an American product, not made in America?

 The effects of protectionism on foreign countries notwithstanding, protectionism requires domestic consumers of a product (consumers may include either households or other firms) to pay higher prices to benefit domestic producers of that product.
-In addition, when a country enacts protectionism, it loses the economic gains it would have been able to achieve through a combination of comparative advantage, specialized learning, and economies of scale, concepts discussed in International Trade.
+In addition, when a country enacts protectionism, it loses the economic gains it would have been able to achieve through a combination of comparative advantage, specialized learning, and economies of scale, concepts that we discuss in International Trade.